How Do I Get My Partner To Respect Me?

 Unhealthy relationships also lack respect, but not to the same degree as abusive relationships, though there are often patterns of disrespectful behavior that threaten to become abusive.
 A relationship is unhealthy if conflict is tumultuous and resolved disrespectfully, partners struggle to be intimate, or there are significant problems with the power dynamics between partners.

-Ultimately, an unhealthy relationship is anyone where you do not feel safe, happy, and respected.
+Ultimately, an unhealthy relationship is one in which you do not feel safe, happy, and respected.
 Gut judgment, or what your heart tells you, is just as important as logical conclusions.
 If you are in a chronically unhealthy relationship or unsure if the relationship is abusive, consider taking a break from the relationship to analyze your thoughts and feelings away from your partner.

 Healthy relationship